decred/dcrpool/README.md

 Dcrpool is ideal for miners running medium-to-large mining operations.
-The revenue generated from mining blocks as well as not paying pool fees to a publicly avialable mining pool in the process should be enough to offset the cost of running a pool.
+The revenue generated from mining blocks as well as not paying pool fees to a publicly available mining pool in the process should be enough to offset the cost of running a pool.
 It will most likely not be cost effective to run dcrpool for a small mining operation, the better option here would be using
 a public mining pool instead.